futtetennista/lambdawerk-backend-test/README.md

   * `API_TOKEN`

 ## Implementation considerations

-I divided the problem into three sub-problems:
+While pondering and evaluating a solution, I identified three sub-problems:
 1. reading and parsing the XML input file
 2. serialising the content of the XML input file
 3. merging entries respecting the given invariants

 To achieve a *clean* architecture my design decision early on has been that the importer will be responsable for 1. and the database for 3.
-Communication will be happen using a REST API.

 ### 1. Reading and parsing the XML input file

 It was clear from reading the problem definition that the XML input file was potentially to large to be read and parsed in memory.
 So the alternative was to stream it.
 Because lazy I/O is quite tricky and has subtleties that makes it easy